Crochet bucket hat pattern

 How this crochet bucket hat is made

-This crochet bucket hat is worked in the round starting at the crown and increasing outward to shape the top.
+This bucket hat is worked in the round starting at the crown and increasing outward to shape the top.
 Once the crown is complete, the body is worked evenly to create the sides of the hat.
+The brim is shaped with front loop only stitches for structure and a gentle flare.

 Crochet bucket hat pattern details